fivdi/brkontru/doc/uart.md

 used to configure the various aspects of the UART such as its baud rate.

 The following options are supported:
-- baudRate: number (optional, default Uart.B38400, one of the [baud rate constants](https://github.com/fivdi/brkontru/blob/master/doc/uart.md#baud-rate-constants))
+- baudRate: one of the [baud rate constants](https://github.com/fivdi/brkontru/blob/master/doc/uart.md#baud-rate-constants) (optional, default Uart.B38400)
 - highWaterMark: number (optional, default 512)
 - encoding: string (optional, default null)

 Uart is a streams2 [Duplex](http://nodejs.org/api/stream.html#stream_class_stream_duplex)
-that implements both the [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) and [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) interfaces.
+stream that implements both the [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) and [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) interfaces.
 Internally, [Duplexify](https://www.npmjs.org/package/duplexify) is used to achaive this.

 ### Method: baudRate(rate)
-- rate - number (optional, one of the [baud rate constants](https://github.com/fivdi/brkontru/blob/master/doc/uart.md#baud-rate-constants))
+- rate: one of the [baud rate constants](https://github.com/fivdi/brkontru/blob/master/doc/uart.md#baud-rate-constants) (optional)

 Returns the baud rate of the UART if no rate is specified, else sets the baud rate to the specified rate.